Theft by Unlawful Taking Defense Lawyer in Camden County NJ

-Criminal Defense Attorney in Cherry Hill, New Jersey
+Criminal Defense Firm Serving Cherry Hill and New Jersey

 Like fingerprints, no two theft crimes are exactly alike.
 In fact, there are a host of specific offenses that fall within the realm of theft, which range from robbery to shoplifting.
 When you are accused of a theft crime, there are several aspects of your case that will determine the specific charges against you, and the penalties to which you are exposed if convicted.
 For instance, the State will consider the nature of the offense: are you accused of theft by deception or extortion?
 They will also consider the specific object of the theft: was it money, retail merchandise, a car, a person’s identity, a New Jersey prescription blank, some form of services, or another form of property?
 Further, the State delineates among various forms of property, including intellectual, immovable, or movable property.
 Moreover, the estimated monetary value of the allegedly stolen property determines the degree of the charges in many theft cases, meaning the higher the value of the object of the theft, the more severe the punishment if you are found guilty.